swagtop/bevy-flake/docs/config.md

 ### `windows`

-If you have not packaged and included the sysroot used by Windows, the latest version of the sysroot `cargo-xwin` uses will be fetched.
-You should package it youself as soon as possible, if you care about reproducibility.
+You don't need to set the sysroot of Windows to be able to compile to it.
+If you don't have one set, `cargo-xwin` will just fetch the latest one it can get.

+If you care about reproducibility, or want to use it in a Nix builder without internet access, you should package it youself as soon as possible.
+It is really easy to do.

 After packaging, set the `config.windows.sysroot` to it, and you should now be reliably be using the same sysroot always.